Otto Wichterle

 Otto Wichterle ([ˈoto ˈvɪxtr̩lɛ]; 27 October 1913 – 18 August 1998) was a Czech chemist, best known for his invention of modern soft contact lenses.

-Wichterle is the author or co-author of approximately 180 patents and over 200 publications.
-The studies and independent books covered various aspects of organic, inorganic and macromolecular chemistry, polymer science and biomedical materials.
-He had an even higher number of patents out for organic synthesis, polymerization, fibres, the synthesis and shaping of biomedical materials, production methods and measuring devices related to biomedical products.
-This was typical of his attitude to scientific research which, he considered, ought to serve society and its requirements by any means possible, without distinction as to "pure" and "applied" science.
+Wichterle was the author or co-author of approximately 180 patents and over 200 publications.
+The studies and independent books covered various aspects of organic, inorganic and macromolecular chemistry, polymer science, and biomedical materials.
+He held a higher number of patents for organic synthesis, polymerization, fibres, the synthesis and shaping of biomedical materials, production methods and measuring devices related to biomedical products.
+This was typical of his attitude to scientific research, which, he considered, ought to serve society and its requirements by any means possible, without distinction as to "pure" and "applied" science.

 Schooling and chemistry background

-Wichterle's father Karel was co-owner of a successful farm-machine factory and small car plant but Otto chose science for his career.
+Wichterle's father, Karel, was co-owner of a successful farm-machine factory and small car plant, but Otto chose science for his career.
 After finishing high school (today's Wolker Grammar School) in Prostějov, Wichterle began to study at the Chemical and Technological Faculty of the Czech Technical University (now the independent University of Chemistry and Technology, Prague) but he was also interested in medicine.
-He graduated in 1936 and stayed at the university.
-In 1939 submitted his second doctorate thesis on chemistry, but the Protectorate regime blocked any further activity at the university.
+He graduated in 1936, and stayed at the university.
+In 1939, he submitted his second doctorate thesis on chemistry, but the Protectorate regime blocked any further activity at the university.
 However, Wichterle was able to join the research institute at Baťa's works in Zlín and continue his scientific work.

 At Baťa's institute Wichterle led the technical preparation of plastics, namely polyamide and caprolactam.
-In 1941, Wichterle's team invented the procedure to throw and spool polyamide thread thus making the first Czechoslovak synthetic fiber under the name silon (the invention came independently of the original American nylon procedure in 1938).
+In 1941, Wichterle's team invented the procedure to throw and spool polyamide thread, thus making the first Czechoslovak synthetic fiber under the name silon (the invention came independently of the original American nylon procedure in 1938).
 Wichterle was imprisoned by the Gestapo in 1942 but was released after a few months.

-After World War II Wichterle returned to the university, specializing in organic chemistry, and was active in teaching general and inorganic chemistry.
+After World War II, Wichterle returned to the university, specializing in organic chemistry, and was active in teaching general and inorganic chemistry.
 He wrote an inorganic chemistry textbook, the concept of which was ahead of its time, and also wrote a German and Czech organic chemistry textbook.
 In 1949 he expanded his second doctorate with the technology of plastics and devoted himself fully to the establishment of a new department of plastics technology.